MohammedKaleemullah/email-scheduler/README.md

 - **Customizable Email Template**: Use FreeMarker for email template rendering (optional).
 - **User-Friendly Interface**: The terminal-based interface guides users through each step of scheduling their email.

+## Technologies Used
+- **Spring Boot**: Framework for building and running the Java application.
+- **JavaMail**: Library for sending and receiving emails.
+- **Cron Expressions**: Used for specifying time-based scheduling of tasks.
+- **Freemarker**: Template engine used to generate email content from templates.

 ## Requirements

 - Java 17 or higher